SearocIsMe/AI-ML-LLM/handbook/distributedAI/kubeflow-install/readme.md

 ```

 #### Get Source Code of kubeflow Manifest
-Kubeflow uses many docker images stored in "gcr.io", which cannot not avalaibe in China. it need to customize the kubeflow manifest code to replace it with "gcr.azk8s.cn".
+Kubeflow uses many docker images stored in "gcr.io", which cannot be avalaibe in China. it needs to customize the kubeflow manifest code to replace it with "gcr.azk8s.cn".

 [Kubeflow installation](https://www.kubeflow.org/docs/started/getting-started/) is mainly for "Existing Kubernetes cluster using Dex for authentication".